Cumberland Gap National Historical Park, Kentucky, United States of America: What to pack, what to wear, and when to go [2023]

 January

-Traveling to Cumberland Gap National Historical Park in January, you will notice that it can be brisk and somewhat rainy.
-Expect it to rain about half of the time and snow occasionally.
+Traveling to Cumberland Gap National Historical Park in January, you will notice that it is brisk and somewhat rainy.
+Expect it to rain about half of the time and snow sometimes.
 Daytime temperatures are in the high 40s F (single digits C).

 What to wear/what to pack: